 When you invest in real estate, you are acquiring an actual piece of property.
 Regardless of the form of real estate investment, most investors profit from monthly rental revenue and/or when the property is sold for a higher price.

+Stocks and shares are two inter-related terms.
+Even though they go hand-in-hand, there are some basic differences between the two.
+A stock is a general term used for ownership certificates of any corporation or company while a share is used to describe the stock certificate of that particular corporation or company.
+If you have shares of a company, you become a shareholder of that company.
 When you buy stock, on the other hand, you’re buying a portion of a corporation.
 As the company’s worth rises, so does the value of your stock.
 If you hang on to your stocks for a long period, you can also get money in the form of dividends.

 Investing in real-estate investment trusts, or crowdfunding options are an alternative to buying physical property.
 Individual firms that own income-producing commercial real estate assets such as office buildings, retail spaces, hotels, and apartment buildings are known as REITs.
-Crowdfunding is an investment method wherein a group of investors come together and pool in funds to finance a real estate project.
+Crowdfunding is an investment method wherein a group of investors come together and pool funds to finance a real estate project.
 These investments are generally done through crowdfunding platforms such as Assetmonk, which is becoming a reliable platform in India.
 They are a common choice for retirement investment accounts as well.

 Difference between Real Estate & Stock Investments in India

 This is a long-term investment that must be held until the market price reaches its full potential.

 It is a long-term investment, though perhaps not as long-term as real estate.

 It is time-intensive because it necessitates extensive research to make the best decision, as well as legal documentation to finish the procedure.
 However, by investing in crowdfunding options, you can now invest in real estate easily through online platforms such as Assetmonk.